columbus-elst-connection/CFP/README.md

 Being part of the journey seeing the lightbulb go on in peoples heads is a very satisfying experience.

 ### What is your previous speaking experience?
+Both presenters have prior experiece in creating and leading workshops.

 ### Have you presented on this topic at other events?
 If so, where and when?